1971 JVP insurrection: Turning the tide

-Having lost the element of surprise, the JVP initial attack did achieve a degree of success.
+Having lost the element of surprise, the JVP's initial attack did achieve a degree of success.
 However, it failed in its key missions.
 This meant that it was not able to acquire the modern weapons it need to face the government forces.
 By withdrawing its small police stations and army detachments, the government denied the JVP the opportunity to capture weapons and ammunition.
 Having withdrawn to defensible locations such as major cities and towns, the government brought time to replenish its limited stocks of ammunition and receive new weapons.

 Wijeweera had been successful in building up the political ideology and the large following of carders.
 However, these carders large in numbers, lacked proper military training.
-In comparison, the government forces especially its regulars, although small in number were an all volunteer professional army with better leadership and training.
+In comparison, the government forces especially its regulars, although small in number were an all-volunteer professional army with better leadership and training.
 When the influx of modern weaponry and ammunition began to roll in, the tide turned.
 The wide array of weapons it received resulted in its own logistical problems.

-The regular personnel of the armed services, were soon supplemented by the mobilization of reservists (most of whom were World War II veterans) and while Pakistani and Indian troops that were flown in took over defense of key installations such as airports and harbors.
+The regular personnel of the armed services were soon supplemented by the mobilization of reservists (most of whom were World War II veterans) and while Pakistani and Indian troops that were flown in took over the defense of key installations such as airports and harbors.
 This released the regular troops from static defense to offensive operations.
 Furthermore, the popular uprising Wijeweera expected from the oppressed classes failed to take place and JVP carders who captured areas did not consolidate these nor prepare for a long drawn out insurgency, as the JVP had not planned for such; local JVP committees raised a red flag in a captured area, and did little else.
 Widespread looting and damage to state property took place, and several civilians were murdered by the insurgents.

 Air operations

 The RCyAF took out five Hunting Jet Provosts which had been mothballed in 1970, serviced and armed them in three days, and flew them from RCyAF Chinabay to RCyAF Katunayake (attacking rebel locations en route).
-On the 12 April following a bombing run on a target in Polonnaruwa, one Jet Provost lost power and crashed on its approach to RCyAF Chinabay killing its pilot, Sergeant pilot Ranjith Wijetunga.
-Several weeks later, the Jet Provosts were joined by the Bell 47-G2 in ground attacks.
+On 12 April following a bombing run on a target in Polonnaruwa, one Jet Provost lost power and crashed on its approach to RCyAF Chinabay killing its pilot, Sergeant pilot Ranjith Wijetunga.
+Several weeks later, the Jet Provosts were joined by the Bell 47-G2s in ground attacks.